The Diaries of Mr Lucas: Notes from a Lost Gay Life

 Author Information

-Hugo Greenhalgh has been a journalist for more than 25 years.
-He is the editor of Openly, the LGBTQ+ news website from the Thomson Reuters Foundation.
-Before that he worked for the Financial Times.
-He has been nominated for the European Press Prize, Amnesty International's Media Awards and the GLAAD Media Awards.
+Hugo Greenhalgh has been a journalist for more than thirty years.
+Now a full-time writer, he is the former LGBTQ+ editor of the Thomson Reuters Foundation.
+Before that he worked at the Financial Times.
+In 2024, he was named an LGBTQ+ trailblazer on the Attitude 101 list.
+Previously he has been nominated for the European Press Prize, Amnesty International's Media Awards and the GLAAD Media Awards.
 He is also a former activist.
 Aged 19, he took the British Government to the European Court of Human Rights over the gay male age of consent in the UK.

 Tab Content 6